wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/getting_started/interactive_selection.rst

    .. code:: r

       ## We must transform the data.table or data.frame with coordinates into a Giotto polygon object
-      my_giotto_polygons <- createGiottoPolygonsFromDfr(my_polygon_coordinates)
+      my_giotto_polygons <- createGiottoPolygonsFromDfr(my_polygon_coordinates, name = 'selections')

       ## Then, add the polygons to the Giotto object
       visium_brain <- addGiottoPolygons(gobject = visium_brain,
                                         gpolygons = list(my_giotto_polygons))

 Finally, add the corresponding polygon ID to the cell Metadata.
-By default, the function will add a "no_polygon" label to cells outside polygons, but you can customize it using the na.label argument.
+By default, the function will add a 'no_polygon' label to cells outside polygons, but you can customize it using the na.label argument.

 .. container:: cell

    .. code:: r

       ## Using the default parameters
-      visium_brain <- addPolygonCells(visium_brain)
+      visium_brain <- addPolygonCells(visium_brain,
+                                      polygon_name = 'selections')

       ## Let's see how it looks like now the cell_metadata
       pDataDT(visium_brain)